griddynamics/asf-platform/README.md

 - **[Step 2.
 Set up a Qubell Account](docs/install-guide/step-2.md)**
 - **[Step 3.
 Obtain the Agile Software Factory](docs/install-guide/step-3.md)**
 - **[Step 4.
 Launch and post-deployment](docs/install-guide/step-4.md)**

+<a name="demo-script"></a>
+### Demo Script

+To show end-to-end working development pipeline we recommend to use our [demo scenario](docs/demo-script.md), that show all features and integrations of Agile Software Factory.

 <a name="issues"></a>
 ## Known Issues